How to Have Diocletian's Palace Almost Entirely to Yourself

 7:00AM: The Riva

-I walked through the Bronze Gate onto the Riva — Split's waterfront promenade, a wide palm-lined stretch between the palace's south wall and the harbor.
+Walk through the Bronze Gate onto the Riva — Split's waterfront promenade, a wide palm-lined stretch between the palace's south wall and the harbor.
 In the afternoon, this is the social center of the city: cafés with €5 cocktails, families walking the korzo (evening stroll), and the golden hour making everything look like an advertisement for Mediterranean life.

-I walked east along the Riva to the morning market.
-The Green Market (Pazar) on the east side of the palace was already active — vendors unloading crates of tomatoes, figs, peppers.
+Head east along the Riva to the morning market.
+The Green Market (Pazar) on the east side of the palace is already active — vendors unloading crates of tomatoes, figs, peppers.
 The smell of fresh basil and something smoky.
-A woman sold me a bag of dried figs for €3 and a wedge of sheep's cheese for €4.
-Breakfast.
+A bag of dried figs runs €3, a wedge of sheep's cheese €4.
+Breakfast, sorted.

 7:30AM: Climbing the Bell Tower